How Online Fashion Retailers can use Email Marketing for Brand Building, Profit & Customer Retention – 67 Points Checklist

 47) Talk about what’s happening locally

-Personalisation is not only about first/last name.
-Off course it’s important but it’s also about sending relevant content.
+Personalisation is not only about the first/last name.
+Of course, it’s important but it’s also about sending relevant content.
 One of the best ways to send personalized email is to have a section where you talk about what’s happening locally for the list segment – local weather, festivals, trends, politics etc. For example, you can use city name in the subject should change with every segment.

 48) Address the customer by his/her first name

 It’s obvious and you may already be doing it.
 As far as possible, try to address subscribers by their first name.

 49) Talk to one person

 While writing the copy of your email, make it like you’re talking to one person not a group of person.
 For example, you can avoid using phrases like – “all of you”, “you all”, “every” etc.